Wills & Estate Law

 Powers of Attorney

-It is worth considering Succession Planning a part of any Will.
-Identifying who would be responsible for the ongoing management of your business affairs when you are no longer willing or able to conduct them yourself.
+It is worth considering Succession Planning as part of your will.
+This involves identifying who should be responsible for the ongoing management of your business affairs when you are no longer willing or able to conduct them yourself.

 There are two types of grants: